JuantAldea/ntfs-3g/README.md

 See https://en.wikipedia.org/wiki/NTFS#Master_File_Table for some information about the MFT.

-Hopping this will save the life os someone as it did to me :D
+Hope this will save someone's life as it saved mine :D